thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

     salary: '10000'}
 {% endhighlight %}

 The only tricky part of this modification was to generate a password for the user.
 Since the password had changed for `darth_vader`, from `Dark_syD3` to `daddy_issues2277` a new hash is essential.
-Otherwise the new password would not match the password stored in the Linux encrypted password file (`/etc/shadow`).
+Otherwise, the new password would not match the password stored in the Linux encrypted password file (`/etc/shadow`).
 I have never done this before, but a couple of Google searches found a simple solution using OpenSSL:

 {% highlight bash %}
 thomasl@server:~$ openssl passwd -1 "daddy_issues2277"
 $1$dqkERFiQ$oMihN1usY.gnbemCa48Pk1
 {% endhighlight %}

-As you can see from the command and output above, the `openssl` tool can generate a MD5 hashed password, and generate a unique salt value... and format the output to adhere to the `md5crypt` syntax that is used many Linux distribution password files.
-This is the same format used in Ubuntu 14.04 that Metasploitable3 is build on.
-Once this value is calculated, it can be easily copy/pasted into the user configuration file.
+As you can see from the command and output above, the `openssl` tool can generate an MD5 hashed password, and generate a unique salt value... and format the output to adhere to the `md5crypt` syntax that is used many Linux distribution password files.
+This is the same format used in Ubuntu 14.04 that Metasploitable3 is built on.
+Once this value is calculated, it is easily copied/pasted into the user configuration file.

 I specifically choose MD5 as the passwords would be easier (read: faster) to crack.
 Unfortunately, the `openssl` tools does not support the SHA-512 algorithm so another solution is necessary.
 Here is a simple Python 3 snippet that will generate the correct hash syntax for the `/etc/shadow` file: